ibm-cloud-docs/cephaas/host_view.md

 |--------|-------------|
 | Rename | Rename the host name |
 | Delete | Remove the mapping between the volume and host |
-{: caption="Table 4.
-Actions menu options for Hosts." caption-side="bottom"}
+{: caption="Actions menu options for Hosts." caption-side="bottom"}

 ## Viewing Hosts from the CLI